Visionary Poetry in The Velvet Wire, by Anne Waldman and No Land

 In 1974 they released Way Out: A Poem in Discord by Gregory Corso—one of the Beat Generation’s most mercurial voices.
 Only 500 copies were printed.
 The poem, written in the early 1950s, was hand-delivered to the Kathmandu editors by Alan Zion, who had safeguarded it in Paris for two decades.

 Half a century later, Waldman and No Land pay homage to that lineage with The Velvet Wire (2024), a rare and exquisitely crafted book fusing poetry, photography, and visual art.
-Only thirty-three copies exist, priced at $2,000 each—a relic of devotion and collaboration.
+Published by Granary Books, only thirty-three copies exist, priced at $2,000 each—a relic of devotion and collaboration.
 A few copies can be found at the New York Public Library and in select university archives.
 As musician Oliver Ray of Patti Smith’s band puts it, “The Velvet Wire is sacred because it isn’t for sale.”
+(No Land did create a subsequent, handmade, facsimile version through her press Translucent Flower and copies are available.)

-Here, two artists separated by nearly five decades—Waldman in her eighties, No Land in her thirties—carry the Beat tradition forward in its most visionary and experimental form.
+Here, two artists separated by nearly five decades—Waldman, eighty years, No Land in her thirties— carry the Beat tradition forward in its most visionary and experimental form.
 Both are poetic activists and symbols of cultural resistance against gentrification, dehumanization, and the commodification of art.
-They have lived and worked in New York since their chance encounter in 2012, when they exchanged a flower and a few words on the street.
+They have lived and worked in New York since their chance encounter in 2012, when they exchanged a flower and a few words on the street during a May day protest.

 Since then, they have created more than forty collaborative works across poetry, film, photography, performance, and activism.
 The Velvet Wire serves as a kind of reliquary, a vessel holding fragments of devotion, imagery, and correspondence.
 In its pages, Waldman and No Land write to one another, exchanging poems and meditations.
 No Land’s photographs illuminate Waldman’s kinetic, empathic verse; their dialogue flows through devotional texts, travel journals, and reflections on the poet’s calling.

 Since that first encounter, Waldman and No Land have woven a shared history of socially engaged art projects spanning continents.
-They have led poetry workshops for women in Mexican prisons and collaborated on films, photographic series, and performances rooted in empathy and transformation.
+Alongside a group called RIZOMA, they have led poetry workshops for women in a prison in Mexico City and collaborated on films, photographic series, and performances rooted in the ethos of mercy and transformation.
 Their bond is not merely artistic or personal—it is, as Waldman might say, “a field of radiant action.”

 To trace the essence of the poetic tradition living within The Velvet Wire—a book its authors describe as both “magical and humble”—we spoke with them about the vision that sustains their work and their belief in poetry as a force of resistance and renewal.